ivancotacte/Facial-Recognition-Motion-Detection-Arduino-Home-Surveillance/README.md

 This project aims to design and develop a home surveillance system that leverages facial recognition and motion detection technologies.
 By using Arduino and a camera, the system will provide real-time monitoring and alerts, enhancing the security of residential properties.
 The system will detect motion, capture images, and recognize faces, triggering alarms and notifying homeowners of potential intrusions.

 ## Software & Programming Language
-- PHP
-- HTML
+- HTML / CSS
-- Javascript
-- CSS
+- NodeJS
 - C++
 - Visual Studio Code
-- Arduino Software
+- Arduino IDE
-- XAMPP

 ## Components and Prices:
 * Arduino Uno R3 Board